 Governments at all levels traditionally enter into agreements with nonprofit organizations to provide services to constituents.
 In previous years as much as one-third of revenue for 501(c)(3) public charities came from the government through formal contracts and grants.
 Government funding can be a highly strategic revenue source, but it is critical to understand the pros and cons of this funding and its impact on the culture of the organization.

 After this course, you'll be able to:

-- Identify resources are available to support government fundraising and the key requirements for nonprofits to received government grants or contracts.
+- Identify available resources to support fundraising from government sources and the key requirements for nonprofits to receive government grants or contracts.